 The easiest way to do this was to create different segments based on filters.
 We then send 3 different happy-customer-emails to the 3 different segments:

-Take a look at this screenshot to see what one of these workflows looked like.
+Take a look at the image below to see what one of these workflows looked like.

 As an incentive, we entered them into a prize draw for the chance to win one of our t-shirts, an iPad, or some sticker packs.
 A great way to get a high response rate!

 P.S.
-Check out this Net Promoter Score survey example for more inspiration!
+Check out this Net Promoter Score survey automation email template for more inspiration!

 If you haven’t already tried an NPS survey, then now is the time!
 And if you’re already up and running, keep those best practices in mind to get the most out of your email surveys.